-Under FERPA, the Brookings School District may disclose directory information without consent, unless the parent or eligible learner has requested the Brookings School District not disclose directory information about them.
-The parent or eligible learner has fifteen calendar days from the date of the annual publication of FERPA to submit a written request to the learner's building principal or superintendent regarding the non-disclosure of directory information.
+Under FERPA, the Brookings School District may disclose directory information without consent, unless the parent or eligible student has requested the Brookings School District not disclose directory

-"Directory information" means information contained in an education record of a learner that would not generally be considered harmful or an invasion of privacy if disclosed.
-It includes, but is not limited to, the learner's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (e.g. undergraduate or graduate; full-time or part time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.
+"Directory information" means information contained in an education record of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+It includes, but is not limited to, the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (e.g. undergraduate or graduate; full-time or part time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, and the most recent educational agency or institution attended.

-FERPA requires that school districts use a reasonable method to identify and authenticate the identity of parents, learners, school officials, and any other parties to whom they disclose personally identifiable information from education records.
-The Brookings School District method for verification of identity will include requiring photo identification for any individual who is not a current learner in the Brookings School District, or is not a current member of the district staff who seeks educational records in person.
+FERPA requires that school districts use a reasonable method to identify and authenticate the identity of parents, students, school officials, and any other parties to whom they disclose personally identifiable information from education records.
+The Brookings School District method for verification of identity will include requiring photo identification for any individual who is not a current student in the Brookings School District, or is not a current member of the district staff who seeks educational records in person.
 Requests for records in writing will be made on the letterhead of the school or agency making the request.